 Parts Having Service Life Less Than That Specified for Element: Easily replaceable, without de-installation or de-mounting of the entire element, component, or equipment item.

 Valves: Easily replaceable internal parts, eliminating necessity of removal of entire valve for repair.

+Provide design and support as basic service for support to owner in procuring FF&E.

 END OF SECTION - EQUIPMENT AND FURNISHINGS